-ML is a bright, intelligent 35 year old mother of two children and has a busy, stressful job working in marketing.
+ML is a bright, intelligent 35-year-old mother of two children and has a busy, stressful job working in marketing.
 She was on maternity leave when she first came to see me.
 She was in a great deal of pain having been involved in four car accidents from 1995-1998 and suffered whiplash on all of her accidents.
 She has experienced neck pain and muscle tension in her neck and shoulder since the first accident in 1995.
 Her lower back was damaged from her third accident which left her with chronic lower back pain because her pelvis had become misaligned.
 The misalignment of her pelvis remained undiagnosed for six years and she was told that the sharp pain in her lower back was because she had one leg longer than the other.
 This led to chronic pain in her upper back and neck.
 She suffered severe whiplash from her last accident in 1998.
 In 2004, she developed RSI.
-ML found that information she was given by a specialist from HR was unhelpful, she was told that she was too young to have RSI.
+ML found that the information she was given by a specialist from HR was unhelpful, she was told that she was too young to have RSI.

-ML came to me for a series of lessons after attending my introductory talk on Alexander Technique.
+ML came to me for a series of lessons after attending my introductory talk on the Alexander Technique.
 She had been intermittently receiving physiotherapy for a number of years but more consistently for RSI over the last 8 years.

 The first lesson

-ML is a conscientious young woman and when I started to work with her I realised that she was trying too hard to be straight and correct and to do everything that she had previously been instructed to do.
+ML is a conscientious young woman and when I started to work with her I realized that she was trying too hard to be straight and correct and to do everything that she had previously been instructed to do.
 This, in addition to her injuries, placed a great deal of strain on her body and she felt confused about the different advice she had been given.

-In the first lesson I introduced ML to semi-supine and a very simple way of allowing her skeleton and supporting reflexes to work for her.
+In the first lesson, I introduced ML to semi-supine and a very simple way of allowing her skeleton and supporting reflexes to work for her.
 Using verbal instruction and light guiding touch I was able to demonstrate to ML how she could have a useful control of her body without the interference of striving to be ‘straight’.
 ML responded very quickly and was easily able to notice her spine lengthening by releasing held tension.

 I gave ML the first of her worksheets for that day’s session and a leaflet on semi-supine.
 I suggested to her that she practice her semi-supine procedure daily.